 Cherepovets places of interest

-In the outskirts there are architectural monuments of federal importance: St. Nickolas wooden church (1673) in Dmitrovo; Virgin Assumption church (1694) in Nelazskoye; estate Vladimirovka (1899) is located in a picturesque place about 40 km from Cherepovets.
+On the outskirts, you can find architectural monuments of federal importance: St. Nickolas wooden church (1673) in Dmitrovo; Virgin Assumption Church (1694) in Nelazskoye; Vladimirovka Estate (1899) located in a picturesque area, about 40 km away from the city.